busstoptaktik/geodesy/ruminations/010-rumination.md

 Also, as will hopefully become clear in the following, such steps may lead toward great conceptual simplification, by not having to paper over differences between the conceptual world view and the geodetic realities.
 Perhaps, we may deprecate, and even (in a later revision) entirely eliminate these aspects.

 Below, I try to identify a number of conceptual problems, some needing much discussion, some more immediately actionable.
-So except for a few cases, I will not present ready-baked solutions, rather try to invite to discussion.
+So except for a few cases, I will not present ready-baked solutions, rather try to inspire discussion.
 Not only discussion of the specific matters, but also the overall problem that ISO 19111 is way too careful in its language.

 ### Divided by a common language

 As 19111 (along with 19161) describes the relation between coordinates (i.e. numbers), and locations (i.e. the physical world), 19111 should speak in geodetic and hence empirical terms.
 As elaborated under Item 0 below, there is no axiomatic highway towards the georeference.
-The georeference is fundamentally geodetic and empirical, so 19111 needs to bridge the canyon between geodesy and geomatics - in other words, 19111 must "speak geodesy".
+The georeference is fundamentally geodetic and empirical, so 19111 needs to bridge the gap between geodesy and geomatics - in other words, 19111 must "speak geodesy".

 But geodesists communicate about the physical world, so they tend to get away with being linguistically much more sloppy than geomaticians, since physical reality and human conception are magnificent disambiguators.